Best Italian schools in Rome by category

 Key Facts about Rome

-- Student price index excluding rent:67* (33% cheaper than New York)
+- Price index excluding rent: 67* (33% cheaper than New York)

-- Student price index including rent:57* (43% cheaper than New York)
+- Price index including rent: 57* (43% cheaper than New York)

 - Price index food only:62* (38% cheaper than New York)